broobe/youtrack-notifications-discord-webhook/README.md

-# Discord Webhook Integration for YouTrack
+# YouTrack notifications on Discord
 YouTrack currently has no decent way of sending webhook notifications to Discord as of right now, so this project solves just that.

 ## Installation